Almirante-Ming/Almirante-Ming/README.md

 I am working on personal projects involving the concepts learned during the course, as well as developing solutions to personal problems, and in the future putting together for display.

-I currently work doing computer maintenance and also migrating clients to the Workin ERP and PDV platform.
+I currently work doing computer maintenance and also migrating clients to ERP and PDV platform.

 I'm still studying, but I'm applying projects involving SQL, Linux, Docker, Ruby, Python and JS.